 Vaginal discharge in the last trimester may increase.
-However, if you see too much dark brown or pink-colored discharge with blood, go to your doctor right away.
-It’s a sign of labor.
+However, if you see dark brown or pink-colored discharge with blood, go to your doctor right away.
+This is known as “show”, and its a sign of early labor.

 Note: If you notice spotting in the last trimester, visit a doctor immediately.
-Spotting indicates an underlying problem, such as placenta previa (a condition where the placenta grows over the cervix), placental abruption (separation of the placenta from the uterine wall), or preterm labor.
+Spotting may indicate an underlying problem, such as placenta previa (a condition where the placenta covers the cervix), placental abruption (separation of the placenta from the uterine wall), or preterm labor.

 - Labor contractions

-Unlike Braxton hicks contractions, real labor contractions increase in frequency and intensity.
-Hence, if you feel your contractions are increasing in frequency and intensity, go to your doctor right away.
+Unlike Braxton Hicks contractions, real labor contractions increase in frequency, intensity and duration.
+Hence, if you feel your contractions are increasing in frequency, duration and intensity, go to your doctor right away.
 Besides these, if your water breaks, you must visit your doctor immediately.